use-ink/ink/ARCHITECTURE.md

   mocking specified conditions.
 * [`e2e`](https://github.com/paritytech/ink/tree/master/crates/e2e):
   Our end-to-end testing framework for ink! contracts.
-It requires a Substrate node running in the background.
+It requires a Substrate node which includes `pallet-contracts` running in the background.
 The crate provides a macro which can be used to write an idiomatic Rust test that will in the background create transactions, submit it to the Substrate chain and return the state changes, gas costs, etc.